 Ideally, barring major hindering factors (e.g. high risk to the child's life, inaccessibility to qualified professionals that could perform specialized surgery, etc.), it might prove best for the child to be made the sex determine by their chromosomes (and not based on parental preferences of wanting to have a boy or a girl).
 Performing procedures to make hermaphrodites appear more like the sex that genetically dominates their bodies could help them grow up without a confused sense of gender identity.

 According to a Wikipedia article on intersex humans, the World Health Organization (and other groups) have not taken a favorable view toward modifying the sexual characteristics of those, legally, too young to consent.
 Parents should be aware of any potential negative feedback they might receive due to their actions.
 They should also research or seek professional guidance regarding any laws that might hinder decisions they wish to make for a child born a hermaphrodite.
-As with any major decision (especially those affecting their children), parents should seek God's will, through fasting and prayer, before they take any action regarding the life of their offspring.
+As with any major decision (especially those affecting their children), parents should seek God's will.